luca-nik/rust-solana/README.md

 ## Projects

-- **lottery-tickets**: A Rust program for creating a lottery ticket as a NFT on the Solana Blockchain
+- **lottery-tickets-native**: A native Rust program for creating a lottery ticket as a NFT on the Solana Blockchain;
+- **lottery-tickets-anchor**: Kind of the same but using Anchor.